anotherthel/discord-utils-src/README.md

 ###### `tag`: view content of tag.<br/>
 #### And more!<br/><br/>
 <br/>
- New feature: Good bot bad bot!
-For all bots on your server: rate them with `goodbot` and `badbot`, and see which is the best.
+ <s>New feature: Good bot bad bot!
+For all bots on your server: rate them with `goodbot` and `badbot`, and see which is the best.</s>
+ Update: new commands, like `eval` and `repl`, etc. And: get hex code for colors, and other conversion commands from utf-8 to binary, ascii, etc.
 And (this time for real) no updates for a while.
 Post an issue if you find any issues.